-Under the terms of employment agreements with the named executive officers, if the Company terminates a named executive officer's employment without just cause or a named executive officer resigns with good reason (other than in connection with a change in control of the Company), and in each case such named executive officer signs a general release and written acknowledgment of his continuing obligations under his confidentiality and inventions assignment agreement with the Company, such named executive officer is entitled to the following: (i) payment of the Accrued Obligations; (ii) depending on the named executive officer in the tables below, the equivalent of 24, 12 or 6 months of such named executive officer's base salary as in effect immediately prior to the termination date, payable on the same basis and at the same time as previously paid and subject to employment tax withholdings and deductions; and (iii) depending on the named executive officer and as described in the tables below, payment of such named executive officer to maintain medical insurance coverage that is substantially equivalent to that which such named executive officer received immediately prior to the termination payment of premiums for his group health insurance.
-In the event that such named executive officer breaches his confidentiality, non-compete or non-solicitation obligations under his confidentiality and inventions assignment agreement with the Company, the payments described above, except for the Accrued Obligations, shall cease, and the Company shall have no further obligations to such named executive officer with respect thereto.
-The Company's obligation to pay such named executive officer's COBRA premiums ceases upon such named executive officer's eligibility for comparable coverage provided by a new employer.
+Under the terms of employment agreements with the named executive officers, if the Company terminates a named executive officer's employment without just cause or a named executive officer resigns with good reason (other than in connection with a change in control of the Company), and in each case such named executive officer signs a general release and written acknowledgment of his continuing obligations under his confidentiality and inventions assignment agreement with the Company, such named executive officer is entitled to the following: (i) payment of the Accrued Obligations; (ii) depending on the named executive officer is estilled to the following: (i) payment of the Accrued Obligations; (ii) depending on the named executive officer is estilled to the following: (i) payment of such named executive officer is entitled to the same basis and at the same basis and at the same time as previously paid and subject to employment tax withholdings and deductions; and (iii) depending on the named executive officer and as described in the tables below, payment of such named executive officer to maintain medical insurance coverage that is substantially equivalent to that which such named executive officer to maintain medical insurance coverage that is substantially equivalent to that which such named executive officer with respect thereaches his confidentiality, non-compete or non-solicitation obligations to such named executive officer with respect thereto.
+The Company's obligation to pay such named executive officer's cOBRA premiums cases upon such named executive officer's eligibility for company shall have no further obligations to such named executive officer with respect thereto.
+The Company's obligation to pay such named executive officer's coBRA premiums cases upon such named executive officer's eligibility for company shall have no further obligations to such named executive officer's coBRA premiums cases upon such named executive officer's eligibility for companyable on the same basis to account officer wit